-Everlane Offers Special Cyber Monday Deal With ‘Choose What You Pay’ Option
+Everlane Offers Special Cyber Monday Deal With ‘Shoes What You Pay’ Option

 Black Friday and Cyber Monday see companies all over the world slash their prices by up to 70 percent as the start of the holiday shopping season hits ahead of Christmas, both on online platforms and in their physical stores.
 While most businesses have gotten involved in recent years, some have come up with a different solution to the day.

-As reported by Business Insider, clothing retailer Everlane is one such company that does things different come Black Friday and Cyber Monday.
+As reported by Business Insider, clothing retailer Everlane is one such company that does things differently come Black Friday and Cyber Monday.
 So far, the retailer has not cut their prices for Black Friday, instead offering to donate a portion of the money they make on the day to worthy charities.

 This year, the charity that has benefited from Everlane’s own version of Black Friday was Surfrider, with a total of $260,000 being donated to the environmental organization over the course of the weekend.
 As a result of that money, Surfrider will be able to remove approximately 20,000 pounds of plastic from the beaches.
-In terms of individual purchases, each one will contribute $13 to the cause, or remove one pound of trash.
+In terms of individual purchases, each one will contribute $13 to the cause or remove one pound of trash.

 The announcement of this donation came on the back of the discovery of a whale that washed up on a beach with over 1,000 pieces of plastic inside its stomach.